NullArray/RootHelper/README.md

 ```
 linuxprivchecker
 ```
-A python implementation to suggest exploits particular to the system you've compromised.
+A python implementation to suggest exploits particular to the system that's been compromised.

 ```
 Linux_Exploit_Suggester
 ```
-A perl script that that does the same as the one mentioned before.
+A perl script that that does the same as the one mentioned above.

 # Usage